sjml/dotfiles/resources/README.md

 the `MLA_8_Tight_Bibliography.csl` file is a [Citation Style Language](https://citationstyles.org/) specification, forked from the [official Zotero one](http://www.zotero.org/styles/modern-language-association), with a less expansive bibliography style.

-## Fira Mod Retina
+## Fira Mod
 [Fira Code](https://github.com/tonsky/FiraCode) is nice, but I'm not a fan of programming ligatures.
 Most applications let you turn them off, but macOS's Terminal.app, inexplicably, does not.
-So this is a version of the font's Retina weight with the GSUB table cleared out so it can't do any replacements.
+So this is a version of the font with the GSUB table cleared out so it can't do any replacements.
 (I could have also just changed to a different terminal emulator, but one change at a time.)
+(I am also aware of the original ligature-lessFira Mono, but want to retain the otherwise-nice box drawing characters and other things from Fira Code.)

 ## Terminal.app Profile
 `SJML.terminal` sets up the macOS Terminal.app to my liking, and uses the hacked version